 It’s been a successful start for our new side, the Guildford Grizzlies, who play in the Surrey Slam T20 competition.

-Featuring a number of colts, second and third team players and a member of the women’s squad, they have won all three matches so far.
+Featuring a number of Juniors, second and third team players and a member of the women’s squad, they have won all three matches so far.
 Worplesdon & Burpham were their first victims, beaten by 31 runs led by Matty Stephenson (50no) and Oscar Martin (3-16).

 Camberley Cannons were spiked by 43 runs (Martin 46, Ashish Rasally 4-13) and Grayshott Ghosts found themselves spooked by 40 runs (Aqeel Iqbal 39).